unparalleled-js/docs-1/connectors/wrike/create-project-action.md

     <tr>
       <td>Project</td>
       <td>
-        The project properties of this folder.
+        The project properties of this project.
         <table>
           <tbody>
             <tr>